 At the beginning of Episode 10, Nanami is taken to the observatory, where Kogoro is waiting.
 Murakami asks him to find a way to remove the beacon from the harnest.
 As Kogoro tries to come up with ways to determine what to do, Nanami and the others talk about friendship.
 Unfortunately, so much time is taken up with the friendship talk, that Nanami’s eject button is pushed remotely, and she begins melting into goo.
 As she melts, she’s able to rewrite the witches’ memory so they don’t remember her.
 We later find out that Nanami inserted herself into Murakami’s memory and that he can see the fragmentary secrets that she knows about the lab.
 This felt like a “deus ex machina,” but it wasn’t touched on again for the remainder of the episode.

 Then, Murakami and the witches that go to school are studying for the finals that are coming up.
 Kazumi wonders why they should bother, since they only have three weeks’ worth of pills left.
 Through discussion, they come up with an incentive to study and do well: they’ll get a trip to the ocean.
-This leads into Kazumi claiming that she kissed Murakami in Akihabara, and Kuroha gets mad; she causes a couple of trees to topple over.
-She leaves, and Murakami finds her later, singing a song about the incident and trying to claim that she doesn’t care.
+This leads into Kazumi claiming that she kissed Murakami in Akihabara, and Kuroha gets mad.
+She causes a couple of trees to topple over.
+Kuroha leaves, and Murakami finds her later, singing a song about the incident and trying to claim that she doesn’t care.
 Murakami knows that she does, but he’s too dense to figure out why she’s so upset.

 At the end of the episode, we see that Valkyria, the strongest witch at the lab, has been sent out to find Kuroha and the others.
 She was supposed to be monitored by seven other witches due to the fact that she can’t be controlled outside, but Valkyria kills them all.
 So we seem to be setting up some kind of a major confrontation between Valkyria and the other witches.